-You cannot argue that the japanese people are well-versed when it comes to any means of transportation.
-In fact, when you visit this country you will be amazed at how people can use their prerogatives and strength to make things easier for everyone.
-And this is where the culture of cycling is rather the norm rather than the exception.
+You can’t argue the Japanese people are well-versed when it comes to any means of transportation whether it’s car, plane, train or cycle.
+It’s amazing how Japanese people can use their prerogatives to make things easier for everyone; especially bicycles.
+That’s why they’re so widely used.
+Japanese bike culture means that in Japan cycling is the norm rather than the exception.

-In fact here in Japan, most people own a bike or two.
-It is a common place scenario for people, even in the concrete jungles of Tokyo – to see people; young and old using bicycles to get to where they want to be.
-If you happen to walk in the sidewalks, seeing people riding in bikes rushing their way beside you is just normal.
+In Japan, most people own a bike or two.
+It is a commonplace scenario for people, even in the concrete jungles of Tokyo – to see people; young and old using bicycles to get to where they want to be.
+If you happen to walk on the sidewalks, seeing people riding bikes rushing their way beside you is just normal.

-And although many other countries have adapted this kind of lifestyle.
+And many other countries have adopted this kind of lifestyle.
 The “Mottainai (もったいない) mentality” of the Japanese people is something to be admired greatly.
 This culture means that nothing is to be wasted.
 Everything in all its form can be utilized, recycled and maximized.
 With that, biking is a good means to promote health and exercise.
-It is also good for the environment because it will totally decrease the carbon footprint marks that automobiles emit when they’re being used.
+It is also good for the environment because the carbon footprint is so much less than cars.

-Moreover, most places have a designated bicycle parking lots which is actually awesome!
-I haven’t seen any other country who is so much dedicated into making bicycles a part of not only their daily routine but also as a part of their life cycle (see what I mean?)
+And most places have designated bicycle parking lots which are actually awesome!
+I haven’t seen any other country that is so dedicated to making bicycles a part of not only their daily routine but also as a part of their life cycle.

-Even in the Kansai areas of Japan, all the more bicycles are used as a daily means of transportation.
-Taking the train is a little bit expensive in Japan compared to other countries so if you wanted to save some money from your transportation expenses – it would be way more ideal to use a bike for daily transport.
+Even in the Kansai areas of Japan, bicycles are used as a daily means of transportation.
+Taking the train is a little bit expensive in Japan compared to other countries so if you wanted to save some money on your transportation expenses – it would be way more ideal to use a bike for daily transport.